 Banking in Luxembourg: What you need

-A valid ID can be an international passport, an EU/EEA identity card or EU/EEA driver’s license.
-A driver’s license from a country outside the EU will most likely not be accepted, nor would other credit cards and bank cards with your name on it but no photo.
+A valid ID can be an international passport, an EU/EEA identity card or EU/EEA driver’s licence.
+A driver’s licence from a country outside the EU will most likely not be accepted, nor would credit cards and bank cards with no photo.

-Are you opening a bank account and also wish to access credit cards and debit cards?
-You will need to show a proof of income for a consistent amount of time – the longer the time the better but aim for the past 6 months to a year.
+If you are opening a bank account and wish to access credit cards, debit cards or other financial services, you may need to show a proof of income for a consistent amount of time — “the longer the better”, says Simône, but aim for the past six months to a year.

-Savings accounts usually include interest tax fees, however a good portion of savings can be exempt from this tax.
-Accounts that are specifically for saving for a house also have benefits and tax advantages.
-Students, children, and starting-out customers under 30 years old are also entitled to more discounts and benefits than the average customer.
-Lastly, many employers offer special rates and services if you open an account at the bank they use.
+Savings accounts usually include interest tax, but a portion of the savings can be exempt from this tax — accounts that are opened specifically to save for a house, for example, may have benefits and tax advantages.
+Students, children and new customers under 30 years old are also often entitled to discounts and benefits.
+According to Simône, “many employers offer special rates and services if you open an account at the bank they use” – worth a check.